'Heaviest hail in 20 years': Orchard owners fear for Hawke's Bay stonefruit after storm

 He believed stonefruit growers would have been the worst affected.

-Yummy Fruit's technical advisor David Willan said the damage done was "largely superficial", but it did still have an impact.
+Yummy Fruit's technical adviser David Willan said the damage done was "largely superficial", but it did still have an impact.

 "It could make the fruits potentially not sellable because they would have impact marks.

-"Some of our earlier stone fruit would have smaller fruitlets now which could have had marks."
+"Some of our earlier stonefruit would have smaller fruitlets now which could have had marks."

-Horticulture New Zealand director Leon Stallard said while he was not in Hawke's Bay on Tuesday he was aware of the blossom and leaf damage.
+Horticulture New Zealand director Leon Stallard said although he was not in Hawke's Bay on Tuesday he was aware of the blossom and leaf damage.

 "But such is life.
 You have to be resilient."